Emirates Spinnaker Tower

 Advertising

-One of the oldest seaside cities in Britain, Portsmouth (AKA Pompey) blends its historic past with its prospering food, drink and nightlife scenes.
-This place still serves as Britain’s foremost Royal Navy base, and no trip is complete without a roam around the Les Misérables-esque dockyard, complete with four historic ships and a string of superb museums.
+As one of the oldest seaside cities in Britain, Portsmouth (AKA Pompey) blends its historic past with its prospering food, drink and nightlife scenes.
+This place still serves as Britain’s foremost Royal Navy base, and no trip is complete without a roam around the Les Misérables-esque dockyard.

-However, there's much more to Portsmouth than its famous maritime heritage.
-There's everything from ancient pubs on cobbled streets to unique contemporary art galleries, and football supporters so passionate they must be seen to be believed (particularly Pompey John, who has 60 tattoos and ‘P.F.C’ engraved into his teeth).
-It's a coastal city well worth a visit, so here’s our pick of the best things to do in Portsmouth for the day.
+However, there’s much more to Portsmouth than its famous maritime heritage – the seaside city has everything from ancient pubs on cobbled streets to unique contemporary art galleries, and football supporters so passionate they must be seen to be believed (particularly Pompey John, who has 60 tattoos and ‘P.F.C’ engraved into his teeth).
+With all that and more it’s well worth visiting, so here’s our pick of the best things to do and see in Portsmouth for the day.

 RECOMMENDED: